MikelMNJ/starter-app/README.md

 If you have a pro license, you'll need to do the following:
 1. `yarn remove @fortawesome/fontawesome-free`.
 2. Set a persistent system environment variable called *FONT_AWESOME_AUTH_TOKEN*.
-You can do this on linux by doing the folowing:
+You can do this in Terminal by doing the folowing:

 ```
 cd /etc/profile.d